Mansfield PA and Richmond Township in Tioga County PA |

 pg 22

-milked.
 While thus occupied, he heard a noise that sounded like an automobile.
+"But

-great surprise that noise sounded as if it were coming nearer and soon
+surprise that noise sounded as if it were coming nearer and soon was just above

 "Wall!
 I shan't allow none of them things in my barn, if I know it," Jim said and hurried up to see why it was there.
 Halfway up the stairs he met his son, Joe.